TYPO3-Documentation/t3docs-wiki-migration/output_pages/IntroductionPackage.rst

 Problems
 ========

-After you launch your web browser and visit http://localhost/ [outdated link] , if you see a simple directory listing, you probably haven't configured your web server to serve "index.php" files automatically.
+After you launch your web browser and visit http://localhost/ [not available anymore] , if you see a simple directory listing, you probably haven't configured your web server to serve "index.php" files automatically.
 (Or, you may not have restarted your web server so that it can read your edits of its configuration files.)
 See the Preparation section, above.

 During installation, you may find yourself suddenly in the classic TYPO3 Installation Tool, which was written before the 1-2-3 Install Tool and